NOTICE: Bourbon Street Attack Victim Resources

 Davis Pond 5ppt Gage: Little Lake Bay Dos Gris (USGS site 292800090060000)

-2024 Davis Pond Freshwater Diversion discharge and 14-day salinity moving average at the Barataria Bay Near Grand Terre Island gage (291929089562600) through 04/15/2024.
+2025 Davis Pond Freshwater Diversion discharge and 14-day salinity moving average at the USGS Barataria Bay Near Grand Terre Island gage (291929089562600) through 01/26/2025.
 These data are provisional.
-Due to gage malfunction, the mean salinity data between 01/31/2024 and 03/05/2024 are based on the available data, which is calculated on less than the standard 14 days.
-The Grand Terre Island gage is the primary gage used to guide diversion operations from December through May.
+The Grand Terre gage is the primary gage used to guide diversion operations from January through May and December.

 Caernarvon Overview Information